-Grant Period
+Grant Period (Contract Term)

-Proposals selected for funding will be under contract agreement with the BSCC from October 1, 2024 to June 30, 2028.
-The term of the grant agreement includes a 3-1⁄2-year service delivery period (October 1, 2024 through March 31, 2028) and an additional three (3) months (April 1, 2028 through June 30, 2028) to finalize and submit the required Local Evaluation Report and program-specific compliance audit.
+Proposals selected for funding will be under contract agreement with the BSCC from October 1, 2025 to June 30, 2029.
+The term of the grant agreement includes:

+- 3 months for start-up and implementation,

+- 3 years for service delivery, and

+- 6 months for completion of the required Local Evaluation Report and programspecific compliance audit (both are described later in this RFP).